 Planning & Building

 The Planning and Building Department provides certified professional services for the enforcement of the city's codes relating to the development of land and the State of Florida regulations relating to the health, safety and welfare of residents and visitors of St. Augustine.
 Under the leadership of Director David Birchim, the Planning & Building Department also provides staff support for the Planning and Zoning Board, Historic Architectural Review Board, and the Code Enforcement Board.
 Information and agendas for all of these boards are available online here.
 For a complete list of department contact information, visit our department directory.
 The Planning and Building Department is open Monday thru Friday from 8am to 5pm and closed for all major holidays.

 Historic Preservation Master Plan

-The City of St. Augustine is currently developing a formalized Historic Preservation Master Plan.
+The City of St. Augustine adopted a Historic Preservation Master Plan in October 2018.
 To learn more about historic preservation planning, visit the Historic Preservation Master Plan page.

-Anastasia Boulevard Design Guidelines Update
+King Street Design Guidelines Update